qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 Check the :ref:`How to use automatic differentiation? <autodiff-example>` section for more details.

-When using a VQE with more than 12 qubits, it may be useful to fuse the circit implementing the ansatz using :meth:`qibo.models.Circuit.fuse`.
+When using a VQE with more than 12 qubits, it may be useful to fuse the circuit implementing the ansatz using :meth:`qibo.models.Circuit.fuse`.
 This optimizes performance by fusing the layer of one-qubit parametrized gates with the layer of two-qubit entangling gates and applying both as a single layer of